CloakLink/CloakLinkSOL/README.md

 ## Solana payment flow and indexer runbook
 - Invoices inherit the profile receive address and target chain (Solana) and optionally an SPL mint address.
 - The indexer polls RPC using `getSignaturesForAddress` and `getParsedTransaction`, validates memo prefixes when enabled, and checks lamport/token balance deltas to detect payments.
-- Cursor positions and invoice statuses are persisted via Prisma in the shared SQLite database under `./data`.
+- Cursor positions and invoice statuses are persisted via Prisma in the shared Postgres database.
 Keep the API and indexer `DATABASE_URL` values aligned.
 - Tune resilience with `POLL_INTERVAL_MS`, `RPC_MAX_RETRIES`, `RPC_RETRY_DELAY_MS`, and `RPC_TIMEOUT_MS` in `indexer/.env`.
 - For production, provision a reliable Solana RPC endpoint and monitor logs for repeated RPC failures.